 It’s nice if you want to avoid fight and not hurt someone, but waiting too long to take action for self-defense is one of the biggest fails in a fight

 It doesn’t means that you should start every argument with a punch.
 Just be alert and capable of recognizing the signals of violence.
 At least look for warning signs of aggression from your opponent so that you can change your location or position to decrease your venerability to a punch.

 It’s not only about punching first, it’s actually prevention and control.
 You have to gain control of the situation for your own safety.
 You can’t afford to lose a street fight as you don’t know what the opponent’s going to do with you after knocking you down.

 2) Assuming that Your Opponent will Move as You Expect

 One of the biggest challenges of a fight is to guess how your opponent will move.
 There are some general standardized ways of moving and attacking on the ringside.
-It’s easier to figure out the movement of your opponent in a regular fight, but in a street fight, I become much more difficult to guess how will your opponent move.
+It’s easier to figure out the movement of your opponent in a regular fight, but in a street fight, it become much more difficult to guess how will your opponent move.

 So, try not to get knocked out by a single punch.
-So, it’s important to not expect that the opponent will attack you in a certain way and be prepared for an attack from any direction.
+It’s important to not expect that the opponent will attack you in a certain way and be prepared for an attack from any direction.